Planning a Trip to Europe: Part 3, Booking Rooms and Trip Pacing

 The larger your group and the more children you have, the fewer activities I would recommend planning, and the fewer “must-see” sights I would schedule.
 Embrace slow adventure.
 Savor exploring one city thoroughly.
 Become acquainted with their parks and nearby cafés.
 Travel is sometimes about immersing yourself in an atmosphere, right?
 This is an art I am still learning, but one that will stand our trip enjoyment in good stead…Even if you are few in number and nimble to travel, plan a slower day after a really full one.
 Don’t wear yourself out.
 One thing I’ve learned is that I enjoy having my museums spaced out — if I see too many museums too close together I stop appreciating them.
 I need a day of nature/fun/wandering in between to refresh my mental palate.
 Preferably while using my actual palate…

 Bottom line: make a list of what things you must see, and plot your days in each location accordingly.
-Plan for downtime too, and to do laundry once a week.
+When booking rooms in Europe, plan for downtime too, and to do laundry once a week.
 Don’t book rooms too far away in an effort to save money.

 Things to see and places to sleep are wonderful, but I travel mostly on my stomach, so next week — planning food!